More recent draft available here:

 (2) repeatedly skipping class or school;

-(3) not returning at night or leaving home without reason;
+(3) not returning at night or running away from home without reason;

 (4) internet obsession to the point of impacting normal studies and life;